kubikaugustyn/EsoML/README.md

         raise NotImplementedError("Huh?
 Math is failing?")
 ```

-To describe the algorithm, we'll use simpler notation:
+To describe the algorithm, we can use simpler notation:

 ```
 ID = parseInt(ID_STR, base=8)